glitch-txs/w3-docs/docs/w3-react/description.md

 ## Reactive Getters

-Reactive Getters are similar to React hooks but will only return one value and you don't need to disctructure them.
+Reactive Getters are custom hooks that only return one value which doesn't need to be disctructured.
 They are reactive, so your components **will** re-render whenever their value changes.

 ### getW3Address